Why Are Grown Ups Fighting Over a Ball?

 That would be the sweetest thing of all.

-The great sin that underlies playing the lottery is the same great sin that plagues all of us even when we don't play the lottery — we want to be the gods of our own time.
+The great sin that underlies playing the lottery is the same great sin that plagues all of us even when we don't play the lottery—we want to be the gods of our own time and money.
 We want to be in charge of our days and who receives our time.
-And we image that winning the lottery might finally help us accomplish this.
+We image that winning the lottery might finally help us accomplish this.
 We imagine retirement will help us accomplish this.
 We imagine no more kids will help us accomplish this.
 The problem is not the lottery.
 It is our hearts.

 The proper course of corrective action?
 Be content with the work God has placed before us.
 And to wish upon ourselves blessings and money only to better worship and serve the Lord.
 For that truly would be the sweetest thing of all.